Grey bin

 Each 240-litre bin should have enough space to last a household two weeks, provided that you are using the recycling facilities available.

-All applications for a larger grey bin are subject to an eligibility criteria and are also time limited.
-If your household has six or more full-time residents, or five full-time residents where at least one infant is in nappies, then you may be eligible for a larger (360-litre) grey bin.
-However, you cannot apply for a 360-litre refuse bin unless you have been using a 360-litre recycling bin for at least three months.
+To qualify for a larger 360-litre grey bin your household must have six or more full-time residents, or five full-time residents where at least one infant is in nappies.
+You cannot apply for a large grey bin unless you have been using a 360-litre blue-lidded bin for at least three months.

 Request a different size grey bin